-After all, double-majoring is an impressive accomplishment that signals to others your strong work ethic, dedication to excellence, and commitment to going above and beyond — so you want to make sure the way it’s detailed on your resume does it justice.
+Graduating with a double major is no small feat.
+Double-majoring in college or university is an impressive accomplishment that signals to others your strong work ethic, dedication to excellence, and commitment to going above and beyond — so you want to make sure the way it’s detailed on your resume does it justice.

 In this article, we provide tips and pointers on how to list a double major on your resume so that it can attract the attention of prospective employers.